A unified approach to higher order discrete and smooth isoperimetric inequalities

 \section{Introduction}

-This paper can be divided into two parts, namely discrete and smooth isoperimetric-type inequalities.
+This paper presents a unified approach to obtaining sharp higher order isoperimetric-type inequalities and their stability, which can be divided into two parts: discrete and smooth.
+The approach involves identifying the appropriate function space and family of linear operators, analyzing these operators using the corresponding Fourier analysis to derive sharp higher order Wirtinger type inequalities, and translating the analytic information into geometric ones.
+These results are novel, even in the smooth case.
+Notably, we are not aware of any prior work that establishes geometric inequalities involving the ``derivatives'' of the ``curvature'' of a polygon.

 In the first part of this paper, we derive a series of sharp higher order discrete Wirtinger inequalities together with their stability results, and use them to obtain sharp bounds for the isoperimetric inequalities for polygons.
 There is already a large number of results on the higher order Wirtinger type inequalities (see for example \cite{alzer1991converses, lunter1994new, milovanovic1997discrete}).
 However, up to now, the applications of the Wirtinger inequalities to isoperimetric type inequalities seem to be restricted only to the first order case, and these inequalities involve only the area, the length (or sum of the squares of the side lengths), and some special distances, but not the ``curvature'' or its higher ``derivatives'', see for example \cite{block1957discrete, tang1991discrete, zhang1997bonnesen}, or \cite{osserman1979bonnesen, Osserman1978, zhou2011some} for some analogous results in the smooth case.
 This is not surprising because for a polygon, the area and various lengths or distances involve only the zeroth and the first order differences.
 It is therefore desirable to see what kind of higher order discrete Wirtinger inequalities can be constructed to obtain information about the geometry of a polygon, especially those involving more delicate geometric quantities such as the curvature.
-To this end, we are going to define the curvature of a polygon to be essentially the second order differences, and at the same time construct higher order Wirtinger inequalities which naturally contain the information about the curvature.
+To this end, we are going to define the curvature of a polygon to be the second order differences, and at the same time construct higher order Wirtinger inequalities which naturally contain the information about the curvature.